Microsoft/azure-docs.pl-pl/articles/machine-learning/tutorial-power-bi-custom-model.md

         result = model.predict(data)
         print("result.....")
         print(result)
-    # You can return any data type, as long as it is JSON serializable.
+    # You can return any data type, as long as it can be serialized by JSON.
         return result.tolist()
     except Exception as e:
         error = str(e)